Treetop Tree House

 Ah, the fabled AoC grid.
 There are usually a number of grid-based puzzles.
 This one seems complex, but really, a bit of organization and a lot of iterating will get us there without too much trouble.

 First, we parse the grid.
-We’ll be using a pretty standard 2-D list (aka row, col
+We’ll be using a pretty standard 2-D list (aka row, col) system, where 0, 0 is in the top left. row increases down, and col increases right:

 0 col -> 4